Many of us have a bunch of videos on our computers that we’d love to put on our iPhones.

 Method 2: Using A Third Party App (PC and Mac)

-For PC users, using a third party iPhone file transfer app is both the simplest and fastest method.
-This is also one of the best methods for Mac users–although the Airdrop method (discussed below) is also a good method.
+For PC (Windows) users, using a third party iPhone file transfer app is by far the simplest and fastest method.
+This is also one of the best methods for Mac users –although the Airdrop method (discussed below) is also worth considering.

-As you can see, using a third party app like AnyTrans is far more intuitive than using iTunes.
+As you can see, using a third party app like WALTR Pro is far more intuitive than using iTunes.
+Here are the steps to take once you’ve installed the app on your computer:

 Method 3: Using Airdrop (Mac only)